hyperspy/hyperspy-bundle/README.md

 ## Winpython based distribution (Portable)

 HyperSpy Bundle does not interact with any other Python installation, so it can be safely installed alongside other Python distributions.
-Since it is portable, it can be installed on external harddrive or the distribution can be moved to another folder.
+Since it is a portable distribution, it can be installed on external harddrive or it can be moved to any other folder.

 ### Installation